redmont/Blur-Opensea-Arbitrage-Bot/README.md

 - [x] `subSalesBlur` (get & save to `SALES` & `SUBS`)
 - [x] `getSalesBlur` (get & save to `SALES` & `SUBS`)
 - [x] `subBidsOs`
-- [ ] `getBidsOs`
+- [x] `getBidsOs`
 - [ ] VPS new db setup
 - [ ] Test if OS stream sub exists on 2x diff continent vps
-- [ ] if trait bid trait name or value will have leading $'s, then in bot.js delete them & then search for sale
 - [ ] create a whitelist for getBuyBlurData
+- [ ] create a whitelist for conduict
 - [ ] check 'ITEM_METADATA_UPDATED = "item_metadata_updated",' and how it affects traits arbs
+- [ ] add last synced to sales and bids to know when to start catching up
+- [ ] add support for non-weth payment bids (usually usdc) in getBidsOs & subBidsOs

 ## Project Diagram 🔧